ArduCrow/go-msp/readme.md

 # GO MSP

-Go for the Muti Wii Serial protocol
+Go for the Multi Wii Serial protocol